redbadger/crux/examples/weather/ARCHITECTURE.md

 5. **Rust core returns new state/view model** to the UI for rendering.

 ## Key Components
-- `shared/`: Rust crate with all app logic, state, and effect definitions (Crux pattern).
+- `shared/`: Rust crate with domain-organized logic, state, and effect definitions
-- `shared_types/`: Rust crate for generating FFI bindings and shared types for Swift, Java, TypeScript, etc.
+- `shared_types/`: Rust crate for generating FFI bindings and shared types
-- `iOS/Weather/`: SwiftUI app, integrates with Rust via generated bindings.
+- `iOS/Weather/`: SwiftUI app, integrates with Rust via generated bindings

 ## Effect System

 The app uses several cross-platform effects that are declared in Rust but implemented natively on each platform:

-### Location Effect (`shared/src/effects/location.rs`)
+### Location Effect (`shared/src/location/effect.rs`)
 - **Operations**: Check if location services are enabled, get current location coordinates
 - **Cross-platform**: Rust defines the interface, iOS implements using CoreLocation
 - **Features**: Permission handling, timeout management, error handling